Galatians Chapter Three

 In Genesis 22:17 & 18, God told Abraham that he would be blessed and have children from all nations.
 God was announcing to the world that salvation would be available to non-Jews as well as to the Jewish people.
 That is the blessing that is referred to in this passage and we see that the blessing (salvation) comes by faith for us just as it did for Abraham and our Jewish brothers.
 We are blessed through Abraham because he was obedient to God.
 There are those who believe that we (Gentiles) are kind of a plan B for God in that, when the Jews rejected Jesus, He, then, turned to us but this passage shows that we were a part of God's plan from the beginning.
 (God does not need a plan B).

-All who rely on observing the law are under a curse, for it is written: 'Cursed is everyone who does not continue to do everything written in the Book of the Law.'
+For everyone who depends on legalistic observance of Torah commands lives under a curse, since it is written, "Cursed is everyone who does not keep on doing everything written in the Scroll of the Torah."

 Paul quotes Deuteronomy 27:26 and reminds us that, if you trust in the law for salvation, it is a curse.
 It is a curse because there is no way that man can keep the law perfectly and the standard is perfection.